 NFC is a wireless technology that allows for the transfer of data such as text or numbers between two NFC enabled devices.
 NFC tags, which can be set on stickers, contain small microchips with small aerials that can store a small amount of information for transfer to another NFC device, such as a NFC tag reader.

-Our 8mm NFC Tags are usually placed at the lowest point feasible on the railcar, which we have found 90% of the time, to be located on the trucks.
+Our 8mm NFC Tags are usually placed at the lowest point feasible on the railcar, which in most cases can be placed on the trucks.

 Sticking an ID tag onto your trucks not only hide the tags from the view of any user, it also allows the reader to easily and efficiently read the data from tag.
 The tag can be pulled off and put back in place without any issues.

 Radio-frequency identification (RFID) uses electromagnetic fields to automatically identify and track the NFC tags.
 The tags contain electronically stored information.
 Passive tags collect energy from a nearby RFID readers interrogating radio waves.

 A RFID Reader installed below the rail track reads the RFID tags attached underneath the railcar or locomotive.
 TrainTraxx hardware can be deployed in a variety of ways, but the common usage is to place RFID readers at the industries (spurs), sidings and switch yards.